-Co-facilitated by members of our core and ally team members, Ally/Advocate Training Camp is a 2-day knowledge and skills-based class, designed to help people who want to be better allies for transgender and non-binary people in their personal life, professional life and community, but want to be better prepared to do so.
+Co-facilitated by members of our core and ally team members, Ally/Advocate Training Camp is a 2-day in-person/3-day online knowledge and skills-based class, designed to help people who want to be better allies for transgender and non-binary people in their personal life, professional life and community, but want to be better prepared to do so.

 What ATC Alums Have Said About Their Experiences:

 "If you come in knowing nothing, you'll leave knowing more.
 If you come in knowing everything, you'll still leave knowing more.
 The presenters are engaging and able and willing to meet where you are to help you become the best possible ally to the trans community."

 "TTI Ally/Advocate Training Camp provided me with knowledge, tools, and skills to continue to serve as an 'ally in training' to the transgender and non-binary community.
 It was a pleasure to learn from the training team and generate an unforgettable experience with the other trainees."

 It was inspiring to hold space with a group of other people committed to their own growth around being an ally/advocate for transgender and non-binary people and to be led with such generosity, clarity and compassion.
 It is rare to feel so taken care of, yet challenged by a space.